Access for scientists and research

 Existing users

-For that to establish for your own TU-ID, please log into the current IDM system of the TU Darmstadt (SSO – Single Sign On), and change your TU-ID password to a new one.
-A few seconds later, you should be able to log in to the HLR with that same password.
+For that to establish for your own TU-ID, please log into the (SSO – Single Sign On), and change your TU-ID password to a new one.
+A few seconds later, you should be able to current IDM system of the TU Darmstadt with that same password. log in to the HLR

 As long as you don't actively change your TU-ID password, your HLR login password remains the old (or last) one you have set yourself on the former “ANDO” portal.